 For more information, contact Nicole Arbusto, Casting Director.

 “The OPC was a savior for both my play, and my life.
 I work in TV and rarely get to disconnect from that world.
-Just 90 minutes outside of LA, I was able to truly shut that part of my brain down, and open my heart back up to my play OPC truly nurture their writers, and provide infinite wisdom / space / time / pasta / wine to facilitate whatever the writer needs...
+Just 90 minutes outside of LA, I was able to truly shut that part of my brain down, and open my heart back up to my play.
+OPC truly nurtures the writers, and provide infinite wisdom / space / time / pasta / wine to facilitate whatever the writer needs...
 Hands down my new favorite play development conference! ”

 – Bekah Brunstetter